NxPKG/khulnasoft-docs/content/api-shield/security/schema-validation/configure.md

 Schema Validation 2.0 API is currently in an experimental functionality and may change in future updates.
 {{</Aside>}}

 Schema Validation 2.0 allows all corresponding configuration calls to be made via API.
 This validation centers more around individual endpoints and lets you set mitigation actions for each endpoint individually.
-Additionally, you can use Cloudflare-provided learned schemas that we [learn automatically](/api-shield/management-and-monitoring/#endpoint-schema-learning) from your traffic for individual endpoints.
+Additionally, you can use Khulnasoft-provided learned schemas that we [learn automatically](/api-shield/management-and-monitoring/#endpoint-schema-learning) from your traffic for individual endpoints.

 {{<Aside type="note">}}
 [Classic Schema Validation documentation](/api-shield/reference/classic-schema-validation/) is available for reference only.